-1 Introduction

-Adaptive data structures form one of the central topics of online algorithms research, beginning with the results of Sleator and Tarjan that splay trees perform within a constant factor of the best static search tree for any request sequence, and that Move-to-Front is constant competitive with respect to the best off-line (adaptive) algorithm for lists [ST85a, ST85b].
-Online algorithms for lists have subsequently been well-studied, with upper and lower bounds of 1.6 and 1.5 respectively, on the competitive ratio of randomized algorithms for this problem [AvW95, Tei93].
-The case of trees appears much harder: it is not known whether splay trees or any other online algorithm performs within a constant factor of the optimal off-line adaptive tree algorithm.
+1. Introduction.
+Adaptive data structures form one of the central topics of on-line algorithms research, beginning with the results of Sleator and Tarjan that splay trees perform within a constant factor of the best static search tree for any request sequence, and that Move-to-Front is constant competitive with respect to the best off-line (adaptive) algorithm for lists [ST1], [ST2].
+On-line algorithms for lists have subsequently been well studied, with upper and lower bounds of 1.6 and 1.5, respectively, on the competitive ratio of randomized algorithms [AvSW], [T].
+The case of trees appears much harder: it is not known whether splay trees or any other on-line algorithm performs within a constant factor of the optimal off-line adaptive tree algorithm.

-An interesting point is that in terms of competing against the best static object in hindsight, one can in principle achieve a ratio of $1+\epsilon$ for a wide variety of data structure problems, if we ignore time spent computing which update to perform.
-In particular, Blum and Burch [BB00] show the following general result.
+An interesting point is that in terms of competing against the best static object in hindsight, one can in principle achieve a ratio of $1 + \varepsilon$ for a wide variety of data structure problems, if we ignore time spent computing which update to perform.
+In particular, Blum and Burch [BB] show the following general result.